 While care has been taken in the drafting of these definitions, neither The Chancery Lane Project nor any of its contributors owe a duty of care to any party in relation to their preparation and do not accept any liability for any errors or omissions, nor for any loss incurred by any person relying on or using these definitions or any other person.
 Users should use their own professional judgement in the application of these definitions to any particular circumstance or jurisdiction or seek independent legal advice.

 At present, all the definitions are based on the laws of England and Wales.
 We encourage the conversion of these precedent definitions for use in other jurisdictions.

-Paris Alignment means that the Greenhouse Gas (GHG) targets and Climate Mitigation Measures of [insert organisation name] support the achievement of the three goals set out in Articles 2.1 and 4.1 of the UNFCCC’s Paris Agreement[./, in particular pursuing efforts to limit global temperature increase to 1.5 degrees Celsius above pre-industrial levels].
+Paris Alignment (or Paris Alined) means that the GHG reduction targets and Climate Mitigation Measures of the [Company] support the achievement of the three goals set out in Articles 2.1 and 4.1 of the UNFCCC’s Paris Agreement[./, in particular pursuing efforts to limit global temperature increase to 1.5 degrees Celsius above pre-industrial levels].

 Paris Aligned Investments

 Paris Aligned Investments means investments that are aligned with the Paris Agreement mitigation goal, that is to strengthen the global response to the threat of climate change, by holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels.

 The three goals (also known as the climate objectives) set out in Articles 2.1 and 4.1 of the Paris Agreement are the temperature goal, the adaptation and mitigation goal and the financial flow goal.
 For more information, see UNFCCC: What is the Paris Agreement?.